starrydata/engineer-blog/bokeh_scatter_plot_performance_marker_border_type/readme.md

-# Performance Evaluation of Scatter Plots in Bokeh
+# Performance Evaluation of Scatter Plots in Bokeh with Large Datasets

 ## Background

 Starrydata encompasses an extensive collection of data points, and the [Starrydata Visualizer](https://visualizer.starrydata.org) allows users to explore this vast dataset.
 However, visualizing datasets with hundreds of thousands of points in a single XY graph results in an initial rendering time exceeding 10 seconds, which significantly hampers usability.
-Despite this challenge, Bokeh was selected for its superior performance compared to other libraries in preliminary trials (though detailed records of these comparisons were not preserved).
+Despite this challenge, Bokeh version **2.4.3** was selected for its superior performance compared to other libraries in preliminary trials (though detailed records of these comparisons were not preserved).

 <img alt="Highlight Feature Demonstration" src="./video/highlight-data.gif" width=400>